 The signs of the likely scenario in the future are discernable.
 As the militants have not been routed they have reorganized and have begun to execute pro government elders and members of government lashkars.
 In short what has happened is that the position as it prevailed in 2003- 04 has began to re-emerge.

 The question is what is to be done?
 It is clear that unless there is a transformation of attitudes, expecting that reforming the police or the civil armed forces will help is incorrect.
 A better option will be to assist communities to guard themselves.
-This advice is based on the assumption that since the Pashtun are all armed they can best guard their communities though with the support of elite units when communities are attacked by better armed militants.
+This advice is based on the assumption that since the Pakhtun are all armed they can best guard their communities though with the support of elite units when communities are attacked by better armed militants.
 This is a different approach to security than the one in vogue.

-Simultaneously security will enhance if the number of marginalized people whether due to poverty, or other reasons is reduced by other policy measures.
+Simultaneously security will enhance if the number of people by poverty or displacement is reduced by other policy measures.
 Unfortunately the elitist forces have foreclosed land reforms.

+Another important finding from areas that have remained for some period under the militants is that their presence did not have a negative impact on long term economic growth; life went on normally for the majority of the people.
+Families went on making a living, except the elites who suffered a downturn in their fortunes.
+This topic deserves further research.

-E. Weakness in policies
+F. Weakness in policies

-One of the weaknesses of policies in the current counter terrorism effort in Swat is that the government policy did not contain an articulated end state that will emerge after the military operation is over.
-In reply to a question, 89% of the households in Swat feared that there is every likelihood of bloodshed in Swat due to the Pakhtun proclivity to seek vengeance for any perceived wrong; during the last six years Swat has been full of events that will be explored by many families in the context of revenge once the military leaves the valley (Annex 1, Fig 66).
+One of the policy weaknesses in the current COIN effort in Swat is that it does not contain an articulated end state that will emerge after the military operation is over.
+In reply to a question.
+89% of the households in Swat feared that there is every likelihood of bloodshed in Swat due to the Pakhtun proclivity to seek vengeance for any perceived wrong; during the last six years Swat has been full of events that will be explored by many families in the context of revenge once the military leaves the valley (Annex 1, Fig 66).

 Secondly there is now general agreement that unless policies are implemented in each of the three separate stages of a counter terrorism operation to re-establish the writ of the state, the area will revert to its disturbed earlier stage.
 These three stages are: